 Environments are simply empty namespaces until they are populated with nodes.
 To create a node:

 - Navigate to your environment home page and click the CREATE NODE button in the middle of the screen.

 A node requires three pieces of configuration for the initial setup:

 - Name - a string identifying the node in the environment.
-This does not need to contain the name or membership of the owning organization as this information will be clearly displayed in the environment dashboard
+This does not need to contain the name or membership of the owning organization, as this information will be displayed in the environment dashboard

 Deployment Region - the cloud and underlying region where the node will be deployed.
-If the environment is deployed as single region, then the region is inherited from the environment configuration.
+If the environment is deployed as a single region, then the region is inherited from the environment configuration.
 If the environment is deployed as a hybrid multi-region, then any whitelisted regions will be available for choice.